c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Professor Sir Van-Tam**: Yes.

-**Mr Weatherby KC**: Then if we move on to 2.9, please, the new guidance that's been proposed is then stepping down from FFP3 proper respirators to the kind of blue surgical masks that many of us are familiar with --
+**Mr Weatherby KC**: Then if we move on to 2.9, please, the new guidance that's been proposed is then stepping down from :outline:`FFP3 proper respirators` to the kind of blue surgical masks that many of us are familiar with --

 **Professor Sir Van-Tam**: Yes.